Aller-Couleur/handlebars-i18n/readme.md

 {{_date}}
 ```

 If called without argument the current date is returned.
-Any other input date can be passed as a conventional date string, a number (timestamp in milliseconds), or a javascript date array.
+Any other input date can be passed as a conventional date string, a number (timestamp in milliseconds), or a date array. __date accepts all Arguments Javascript's [new Date()](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor would accept.

 **Date argument given as date string:**